hyperledger-archives/composer-sample-applications/packages/vehicle-manufacture/README.md

 Location localhost:8100.

+You can also run this application on mobile using the instructions on the [Ionic Website](https://ionicframework.com/docs/intro/deploying/).
+When running the application on mobile you can point it to the REST server by pressing the cog icon on the login screen and updating the settings.
+This usually involves changing localhost to your PC's IP.
+Note that the REST server and mobile device need to be on the same network in most cases.

 ### Manufacturer Screen
 This application displays to the manufacturer **Arium** the orders that have been placed with them through the *Vehicle Builder* application.
 Within this screen the manufacturer starts the manufacture on the order and updates the status of the order to mark where in the process the vehicle is.